 This 600- to 700-meter stretch of gray gold sand reveals itself in the midst of Costa Adeje’s rocky cove.
 The beach is owned by the hotel where it is situated but is open to the public.
 The path leading down to the beach offers scenic views of the cove and the Atlantic Ocean and is filled with strollers and joggers.

 A bit further below the coast of Adeje is the quaint town of El Puertito.
 This old fishing village is a far cry from the high-end or touristy spots of the neighboring resort areas.
 Its main beach, Playa del Puertito, is visited mostly by the locals who enjoy barbecuing and walking their dogs here.

 Five kilometers from the center of the municipality of Adeje is the coastal town of Fañabe.
 The town itself exudes a British ambiance with a central plaza surrounded by tea rooms.
 Upscale villas are a typical site here, along with the more lavish and very exclusive resorts along the beach.

 A 200-meter stretch of golden sand, Playa Blanca has become popular for its diving and as a nudist beach in Costa Adeje.
 The rich marine biodiversity of the waters here attracts a number of visitors as you can find local species of barracuda, rays, sharks, and the like swimming nearby.

 Playa del Bobo

-Get to see more off the coast of Adeje and its beaches by charting through its waters.
-Abrazo Sailing includes a captain that will tour the waters around the island and even take you to unknown beaches for swimming and relaxation without the crowds.
+By charting through its waters, you get to see more off the coast of Adeje and its beaches.
+The boat trip offered by White Tenerife will tour the waters around the island, including the Teno-Rasca Whale Sanctuary, and even let you swim and snorkel without the crowds.